 For people who are unable to work due to a disability but don't have enough work history, Supplemental Security Income (SSI) may be available.
 SSI differs from SSDI in that it is need based and people who apply must have limited assets and income.
 SSDI is not need based so there is no limit on the assets you are allowed to own or on your non-employment income.

-If you are approved for SSDI, the SSA will issue payments starting 5 months after the onset of your disability is considered to have occured unless your claim is filed more than one year after the onset of your disability.
-SSDI payments will accrue, but in most cases not be paid until the your application is approved.
+If you are approved for SSDI, the SSA will issue payments starting 5 months after the onset of your disability is considered to have occured.
+If your claim is filed more than one year after the onset of your disability the SSDI payments will accrue, but in most cases not be paid until your application is approved.
 This can take up to 5 months or more.
 If your claim is denied and you appeal, the process can go on for another 2 years before you receive any payments.
 There are exceptions for the 5-month waiting period in certain situations such as End Stage Renal Disease (ESRD), blindness, or Amyotrophic Lateral Sclerosis (ALS or Lou Gehrig’s disease).

 Since it may take longer than five months before the SSA approves your claim, you would be eligible for back pay for the months that you would have been able to receive the payments had your claim already been approved.
 This would include payments that would have been received starting after the 5 month waiting period and would include all of the intervening months.
 There is no limit on how many months of back pay would be received in the event your claim gets rejected but you eventually win on appeal.